FStarLang/FStar/doc/book/part1/part1_getting_off_the_ground.rst

 Functions are first-class values in F*, e.g., they can be passed as arguments to other functions and returned as results.
-While F* provides several ways to define functions, the most basic form is the λ term, also called a function literal, an anonymous function, or a simply a *lambda*.
+While F* provides several ways to define functions, the most basic form is the :math:`\lambda` term, also called a function literal, an anonymous function, or a simply a *lambda*.
 The syntax is largely inherited from OCaml, and this `OCaml tutorial
 <https://ocaml.org/learn/tutorials/basics.html#Defining-a-function>`_